apache/pulsar-site/docs/txn-why.md

 id: txn-why
 title: Why transactions?
 sidebar_label: "Why transactions?"
+description: Get a comprehensive understanding of why develop transaction feature in Pulsar.
 ---

 Pulsar transactions (txn) enable event streaming applications to consume, process, and produce messages in one atomic operation.
 The reason for developing this feature can be summarized as below.